 Again, I know a lot of folks like BIA scales and, as long as you control hydration state, they can work ok.
 I’m personally still biased to calipers since, once you learn to use them, I think they work better.
 And they are cheaper if nothing else.

-As I discussed in Problems with Measuring Body Composition, although all methods of measuring body composition can have issues with true accuracy, arguably we are more concerned with consistency.
+When I looked at problems with measuring body composition I mentioned that we are ultimately more concerned with consistency than accuracy.
 That is, we want to be able to compare measurements over time to one another to see what the changes are.

 And one aspect of consistency is actually taking the measurements under the same conditions.
 Now, there are a couple of weird exceptions where you would deliberately take measurements under different conditions (e.g. to determine if a carb-load worked or not) but, under most circumstances, taking any measurements under identical conditions is important to be able to know what’s going on.

 So, depending on preference, you might take 10 minutes every Monday morning to take a quick set of measurements.
 So first thing, after going to the bathroom (but before eating), hop on the scale, throw a tape measure around a couple of key sites (again, usually waist for men and thigh for women) and do a couple of quick caliper measurements.